 Google Tag Assistant – A Free Chrome Extension

 The Google tag assistant is a free Chrome extension.
-It is helpful to perform a check whether or not your tags are firing properly or if it needs editing.
-Below is the screenshot of google tag assistant that I have installed in my chrome browser.
+It is helpful to perform a check whether or not your tags are firing correctly or if it needs editing.
+Below is the screenshot of the Google tag assistant that I have installed in my chrome browser.

-The google tag assistant uses Green, Blue & Red color system to indicate the health of your tags.
-Green means all of your tags are working, blue means GTA has suggestions to improve a tag and red means it’s not working.
+The Google tag assistant uses a Green, Blue & Red color system to indicate the health of your tags.
+Green means all of your tags are working, blue means GTA has suggestions to improve a tag, and red means it’s not working.